Sometimes one needs a fine, noble dish for the senses.

-Many of us might have seen those amazing sceneries of wild salmon swimming up the river streams in the TV.
+Many of us might have seen those amazing sceneries of wild salmon swimming up the river streams on TV.

-You know those scenes where the wild bears come to catch some pink meat?
+You know those scenes where the wild bear come to catch some pink meat?

 Well, I have been dreaming to experience the turbulent breeding season of the salmons.

 Maybe to even catch some fresh ones myself!
 That would be so awesome!!

 Even though I might not be able to catch my own salmon so soon, I will not stop myself and wait to prepare salmon en papillot.

 This recipe is french based, no idea if it belongs to any particular region in France.

 My aunty had passed it down to my mum who has been cooking it in the past 10 years at home.

 Since I am in Austria right now, I couldn’t wait to bring you this delicious, homely, noble recipe.